 While in Egypt he had a fling with another historical A-lister, Cleopatra, who forced their introduction by having herself smuggled into his palace wrapped in a carpet.

-She clearly made an impression.
+She clearly left a lasting impression.

 “Men of Rome, look out for your wives,